dolphindb/api-java/README.md

 ### 7. Read from and write to DolphinDB tables

-Users may ingest data from other database systems or third-party APIs to a DolphinDB database.
-This section introduces how to upload and save data with Java API.

 There are 3 types of DolphinDB tables:

 - In-memory table: it has the fastest access speed, but if the node shuts down the data will be lost.